microsoft/CCF/doc/build_apps/kv/kv_how_to.rst

 The latter approach introduces a named binding between the map's name and the types of its keys and values, reducing the chance for errors where code attempts to read a map with the wrong type.

-As noted above, this access may cause the ``Map`` to be created, if it did not previously.
-In fact all ``Maps`` are created like this, in the first transaction in which they are written to.
-Within a transaction, a newly created ``Map`` behaves exactly the same as an existing ``Map`` with no keys - the framework views these as semantically identical, and offers no way for the application logic to tell them apart.
-Any writes to a newly created ``Map`` will be persisted when the transaction commits, and future transactions will be able to access this ``Map`` by name to read those writes.
+.. note:: As mentioned above, there is no need to explicitly declare a :cpp:type:`kv::Map` before it is used.
+The first write to a :cpp:type:`kv::Map` implicitly creates it in the underlying KV.
+Within a transaction, a newly created :cpp:type:`kv::Map` behaves exactly the same as an existing :cpp:type:`kv::Map` with no keys - the framework views these as semantically identical, and offers no way for the application logic to tell them apart.
+Any writes to a newly created :cpp:type:`kv::Map` will be persisted when the transaction commits, and future transactions will be able to access this :cpp:type:`kv::Map` by name to read those writes.

 Accessing Map content via a Handle
 ----------------------------------